Minature Schnauzer breeder Since 1986

 Darlene's Blogs

-Ear Taping and Gluing
+Ear Taping Gluing mass

 Carding Vs Stripping